fengyu20/sql-project-star-wars-analysis/README.md

 ## PostgreSQL Version

-Knowing the restrictions about Sqlite3, this folder is focus on doing this project based on PostgreSQL.
+This folder is focus on doing this project based on PostgreSQL.

 ### 0. Preparation